Electa-Git/PowerModelsDistributionStateEstimation.jl/docs/src/input_data_format.md

 ## Network Data Input

-The network data input of PowerModelsDSSE is based on that of PowerModelsDistribution (PMD).
+The network data input of PowerModelsSE is based on that of PowerModelsDistribution (PMD).
-In the versions supported by PowerModelsDSSE, PMD allows for two input data formats:
+In the versions supported by PowerModelsSE, PMD allows for two input data formats:
 - The `ENGINEERING` model (extensively documented [here](https://lanl-ansi.github.io/PowerModelsDistribution.jl/stable/eng-data-model/))
 - The `MATHEMATICAL` model
 The idea behind offering two options is that the `ENGINEERING` model is quite intuitive and allows a non-developer to easily generate data and use the PMD package as made available.
 The `MATHEMATICAL` model allows developers to explore the details of the PMD package and/or add extra information that can be passed as additional input to go beyond the functionalities that are natively offered in PMD.
-Ultimately, both PMD and PowerModelsDSSE use the `MATHEMATICAL` model to build the input for the calculations, but PMD can be provided directly an `ENGINEERING` model, which is then transformed at runtime.
+Ultimately, both PMD and PowerModelsSE use the `MATHEMATICAL` model to build the input for the calculations, but PMD can be provided directly an `ENGINEERING` model, which is then transformed at runtime.
-This is not the case in PowerModelsDSSE, which requires measurement data and state estimation settings to perform state estimation calculations.
+This is not the case in PowerModelsSE, which requires measurement data and state estimation settings to perform state estimation calculations.
 These two take the form of "sub-dictionaries" that need to be appended to a PMD `MATHEMATICAL` network data model dictionary.
 If added to the `ENGINEERING` data model, they will be ignored in the transformation to the `MATHEMATICAL` model, returning an error.
 For additional information on the network data input, the user is referred to the [PMD manual](https://lanl-ansi.github.io/PowerModelsDistribution.jl/stable/).
 The user can build the network data from scratch, for example writing a native julia parser that builds the dictionary starting from external files, or reading an otherwise created JSON file with the right dictionary structure.